Douglas J. Hajek

 Doug Hajek has received an AV Preeminent® Peer Review Rating by Martindale-Hubbell®, for the highest level of professional excellence for their legal knowledge, communication skills and ethical standards.
 Doug has been selected by Best Lawyers® in the areas of Banking and Finance Law, Corporate Law, Mergers & Acquisitions Law, Financial Services Regulation Law, and Government Relations Practice.
-He was recently named Best Lawyers® 2016 Mergers and Acquisitions “Lawyer of the Year” in Sioux Falls, SD.
-He is also listed in Chambers and Partners Leading Lawyers for Businessin the area of Corporate/Commercial Law, and in Great Plains Super Lawyers in Banking.
+Doug was named Best Lawyers® 2019 “Lawyer of the Year” for Sioux Falls, SD in the area of Banking and Finance Law, and 2016 “Lawyer of the Year” for Sioux Falls, SD in the area of Mergers and Acquisitions.
+He is also listed in Chambers and Partners Leading Lawyers for Business in the area of Corporate/Commercial Law, and in Great Plains Super Lawyers in Banking.

 - Lawyer Doug Hayek Appears in National Geographic’s The 80’s Greatest

 - Banking Seminar Covers Cybersecurity, Complexities of Today’s Bank